bdecon/econ_data/bd_CPS/README.md

 * `LFS` - Labor force status - Employed, Unemployed, or Not in Labor Force (NILF).
 * `COW1` - Class of worker on first job: Federal Government, State Government, Local Government, Private, Self-employed Incorporated, Self-employed Unincorporated, Without Pay.
 * `NILFREASON` - Reason for non-participation in the labor market: Discouraged, Disabled/Ill, Family, Retired, In School, Other (currently available 1994-onward only).
-* `RHRWAGE` - Real hourly wage - Available in ORG quartersample, this converts weekly pay to hourly where possible and then adjusts the wage using the not-seasonally-adjusted regional CPI (Northeast, Midwest, South, West).
+* `HRWAGE` - Hourly wage - Available in ORG quartersample.
-* `RWKEARN` - Real usual weekly earnings - Same as above, except the usual weekly pay (therefore factoring in hours worked).
+* `WKEARN` - Usual weekly earnings - Same as above, except the usual weekly pay (therefore factoring in hours worked).
+* `WKEARNADJ` - Usual weekly earnings with topcode replaced with estimated mean above topcode.
-* `RHRWAGEADJ` - Real hourly wage but also includes wages based on imputed hours for observations where usual weekly hours vary.
+* `HRWAGEADJ` - Hourly wage but also includes wages based on imputed hours for observations where usual weekly hours vary and uses WKEARNADJ.
 * `MINWAGE` - equal to 1 if worker is paid the federal minimum wage or less.
 * `PAIDHRLY` - equal to 1 if paid hourly and 0 if person has earnings but is not paid hourly.
 * `INDGRP` - Industry group of first job - Consistent industry groups for first job: Construction and mining (also includes agriculture and the like), Manufacturing, Trade, transportation, and utilties, Finance and business services (also includes Information and the like), Leisure and hospitality, and Public administration.
 See bd_CPS_reader.ipynb for mapping.
+* `INDM` - Major industry group on fisrst job.
+More groups than INDGRP.
 * `UNEMPTYPE` - type of unemployment: job loser, job leaver, new entrant, or re-entrant.
 * `UNEMPDUR` - duration of unemployment, in weeks.
 Slight definition change in 1994 revamp.
 * `VETERAN` - binary variable equal to 1 if served active duty armed forces.